Scouts BSA provides young men and women with real-world leadership experiences, camping, outdoor adventures, service

 leadership skills, and an appreciation for the world around them.

-Boy Scouts plan their own advancement and progress at their own
+Scouts plan their own advancement and progress at their own

 How often do we meet?

-Boy Scout troops meet weekly.
+Scouts BSA troops meet weekly.
 They'll also participate in a monthly troop activity like camping, bouldering, canoeing, STEM activities, and more.

 Who can join?